-- Recreation Supply Analysis, which that inventories recreation facilities and use areas in the Project Area and their condition; - Recreation Use and Demand Analysis, which that identifies existing recreational demand in the Project Area and estimates future demand for various activities of interest; - Whitewater Bboating Ffeasibility Sstudy, whichthat evaluates whitewater boating use on the Weber River and possible enhancement measures for whitewater boating opportunities within the Project's bypassed reach; - Recreation Needs Analysis, whichthat synthesizes, compiles and analyzes the results of all of the above analyses into one synthesis study report.
+- Recreation Supply Analysis, which inventories recreation facilities and use areas in the Project Area and their condition; - Recreation Use and Demand Analysis, which identifies existing recreational demand in the Project Area and estimates future demand for various activities of interest; - Whitewater Boating Feasibility Study, which evaluates whitewater boating use on the Weber River and possible enhancement measures for whitewater boating opportunities within the Project's bypassed reach; - Recreation Needs Analysis, which synthesizes, compiles and analyzes the results of all of the above analyses into one synthesis study report.
 This analysis identifies existing and future recreation needs over the potential term of the new license (30 to 50 years).